Aertech Industries

 Path

-The TD amplifier combines a TD operating in the negative resistance region with a matching circuit and a circulator to seperate the incident and reflected waves.
+The TD amplifier combines a TD operating in the negative resistance region with a matching circuit and a circulator to separate the incident and reflected waves.
 Since the isolation of a single junction circulator is around 20 dB the gain of each stage needs to be less than that to prevent oscillations.

 These amplifiers have two very important properties for space applications.
 First the bias voltage and current are both quite low so the power consumption is also very small.
 The Tunnel Diodes are heavily doped and so are not effected by radiation.